Dual Diagnosis Treatment Center in Idaho

 Some common components of dual diagnosis treatment include:

-Psychotherapy: This type of therapy can help patients understand their thoughts, feelings, and behaviors to make positive changes.
+Psychotherapy: This type of addiction therapy can help patients understand their thoughts, feelings, and behaviors to make positive changes.

 Medication management: Medication can be an important part of treatment for dual diagnosis patients, especially those with schizophrenia or bipolar disorder.